-Figure 4.9: Adjusting proxy settings.
+Figure 4.7: Advanced preference settings include proxy configuration options.

 List hosts that should be contacted directly, i.e. not via the proxy server, in the Exclude hosts field.
-The value can be a list, with each host separated by a \mid symbol.
-The wildcard character can also be used.
-For example: .foo.com|localhost.
+The value can be a list, with each host separated by a | symbol.
+The wildcard character \star can also be used.
+For example: $\star.foo.com|localhost$.

-The proxy can be bypassed when connecting to a CLC Server, as described in section 6.1.
+The proxy can be bypassed when connecting to a CLC Server by checking the box next to Bypass proxy when connecting to a CLC Server.